 How much does Social Security take out?

-The Social Security tax rate for 2017 is 6.2% of each employee’s wages.
+The Social Security tax rate is 6.2% of each employee’s wages.
 You also pay 6.2%.
 Taxes taken out for Social Security pay for federal programs that provide funding aid for retirement, the disabled, and survivors of a deceased worker.

 For example, you pay your employee $1,000 per pay period.
 Out of that paycheck, $62 goes toward Social Security tax ($1,000 X 6.2%).
 You also contribute $62.